LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Only show "Confirm Remove Field" dialog for previously saved fields
 * Field row icons, drag handle and expand icon, only highlight on hover of icon instead of row hover
 * Fix for Domain Designer duplicate field input ids for assay designer case (results in warnings in browser for LKS pages)
+* Issue 39603: Domain warning message with a field name containing invalid characters goes out of the "normal" range

 ### version 0.22.0
 *Released*: 30 January 2020